 In addition to his professional work, Doc has served as a member of the Pennsylvania State Higher Education System on the Board of Governors, representing 14 universities.
 He's a board member of Respectability, a national organization that advocates for people with disabilities.
 Doc was awarded an honorary Doctorate in Public Service by Lock Haven University for service to his hometown.

-Prior to joining the Obama Administration, Mr. Tanner worked in external affairs for Atlanta Mayor Kasim Reed, where he helped manage the City of Atlanta's relationships at the state, local and federal levels of government.
-In the first two years of the mayor's initial term, he worked as a communications aide in the Mayor's Office of Communications.
+Prior to joining the Obama administration, Mr. Tanner served as an external affairs/policy aide for Atlanta Mayor Kasim Reed, where he helped manage the City of Atlanta's relationships at the state, local and federal levels of government.
+In the first two years of the mayor's initial term, he worked in the Mayor's Office of Communications.
 Before joining City Hall, he served as Director of New Media on Mayor Reed’s 2009 citywide campaign and 2010 Inaugural Planning Committee.
-He has also worked in the private sector for corporate law firms, Fortune 100 companies, and small/medium-sized businesses.

 Christopher Tyson, Assistant Professor at LSU Law Center

 Professor Chris Tyson joined the Law Center faculty in 2010 as an Assistant Professor.
 He teaches and writes in the areas of property, real estate development, local government law and urban land use and development.

 Professor Tyson earned his B.A. in Architecture, with honors, from Howard University; a Masters of Public Policy from the Harvard Kennedy School and a J.D. from the Georgetown University Law Center.
 While at Georgetown, Professor Tyson served as articles editor of the Georgetown Journal of Gender and the Law and received the Dean’s Certificate of Recognition of Special and Outstanding Service to the Law Center Community.